pitsios-s/RSA/README.md

 during the Spring semester 2012 - 2013.

 This program can be used for generating public/private keys, as well as encypt/decrypt messages.

+More details about the implementation can be found in the Wiki page.